kuertee/x4-mod-ui-extensions/README.md

 						$mouseover = 'My Custom Action 2 mouse over',
 						$callback = My_Custom_Action_2_Cue
 					]" />
-5. The custom commands will be added to both the Custom Actions and Custom Orders sub-menus.
+6. The custom commands will be added to both the Custom Actions and Custom Orders sub-menus.
-6. To add only to one sub-menu and not the other, start the section name with either "actions_" or "orders_".
-E.g. "actions_my_custom_actions" will be added to only the Custom Actions sub-menu.
-And "orders_my_custom_orders" will be added to only the Custom Orders sub-menu.
+7. To add only to one sub-menu and not the other, start the section name with either "actions_" or "orders_".
+E.g. "actions_my_custom_actions" will add the custom action to only the Custom Actions sub-menu.
+And "orders_my_custom_orders" will add the custom order to only the Custom Orders sub-menu.

 Requirements
 ============